Interpretable statistical representations of neural population dynamics and geometry: Methods

-In the optional geometry-agnostic mode, deformations on the manifold have the effect of introducing rotations into the local vector fields.
-Thus, we can achieve invariance to these deformations by making the learnt features rotation invariant.
+Deformations on the manifold have the effect of introducing rotations into the LFFs.
+In embedding-agnostic mode, we can achieve invariance to these deformations by making the learnt features rotation invariant.
 We do so by first transforming the $m\times c$ matrix $\mathbf{f}^\D_i$ to a $1\times c$ vector as

 Then, by taking for each channel the inner product against all other channels, weighted by a dense learnable matrix $\mathbf{A}^{(r)}\in\R{m\times m}$ and summing, we obtain

 for $r=1,\dots,c$ (Fig.~\ref{fig1}f).
 Taking inner products is valid because the columns of $\mathbf{f}^\D_i$ all live in the tangent space at $i$.
 Intuitively, Eq.~\ref{eq:inner_product} achieves coordinate independence by learning rotation and scaling relationships between pairs of channels.